 Where do I obtain a dog license?

 A Dog License must be issued to the owner or a keeper of a dog at least six months of age or older.
 To license a dog, you must show proof of a current vaccination (just the rabies tag is insufficient) and proof of spay or neutering.
 The fee for a spay or neutered dog is $10.00 and a male or female is $20.00.
-You may license the dog in person at the City Clerk's Office or through the mail.
+You may license the dog in person at the City Clerk's Office, mail in the dog license application form, or request for a license using the City's Online Payment Center.
 Check can be made payable to the City of Peabody.
-You can download an application here
+You can download an application here. here

 How do I obtain a Yard Sale Permit?